-All roadways from interstate highway to an unimproved trail road are named with a field called Route ID.
+All roadways from interstate highways to unimproved trail roads are named with a field called Route ID.
 The Route IDs for each roadway follow specific criteria.

 Type I: Interstates and Highways